ROBOBREIZH/robobreizh_simu_ws/src/robobreizh_perception/README.md

 ### 3. Configuration

 Before launching the package you need to configure your path to darknet (Mask-RCNN).
-You can do it by editing the cfg.yaml file from src directory.
+You can do it by editing the cfg.yaml file from src directory `gedit src/cfg.yaml`.
 If you follow the regular install the draknet path should be:

  ```buildoutcfg
 libdarknet_path: